sebdalgarno/blog/content/post/git-alias.md

 weight: 10
 ---

-**tl;dr** type `git config --global alias.coa "!git add -A && git commit -m"` in the command line.
+**TL;DR** type `git config --global alias.coa "!git add -A && git commit -m"` in the command line.
 From now on, use `git coa 'message here'` to commit and stage all files!

 # Overview
 For years I have staged, committed and pushed changes with the RStudio Git interface.